Conversations, estimations, and prognostications for the upcoming LSU Tigers football season have gone from a meow to a roar.

 Pitch your tailgating tent in a prime location, hang a focal point chandelier, and proceed to impress the crowd with your tailgating tablescapes skills and style.

-Burlap is the tailgating accessory that consistently tops the tailgating tablescapes must have table linens list because of its durability and inexpensive price tag.
+Burlap is the tailgating accessory that consistently tops the tailgating tablescapes must have table linens list because of its durability, versatility, and its inexpensive price tag.

 There’s no crying in football or spilled chili, dip, gumbo, cocktails, etc…